Range Rover SUV - MPG, running costs & CO2

 While the latest Range Rover is the most fuel-efficient yet, we’re still talking about a car with a fair appetite for fuel.
-Even with a new design and mild-hybrid technology, the latest 3.0-litre D300 diesel claims an official fuel economy of 32.5mpg (WLTP) and CO2 emissions of 228g/km.
+Even with a new design and mild-hybrid technology, the latest 3.0-litre D300 diesel claims an official fuel economy of up to 32.5mpg (WLTP) and CO2 emissions of 228g/km.

-The more powerful D350 Range Rover, is even thirstier, managing 30.6mpg and 242g/km of CO2 - although this is an improvement on the SDV8 it replaces.
-If you want the ultimate in SUV performance, Land Rover says the 5.0-litre V8 petrol will do around 19mpg, but in everyday use, it's likely to be closer to 15mpg.
+The more powerful D350 Range Rover is even thirstier, managing up to 30.6mpg and 242g/km of CO2 - although this is an improvement on the SDV8 it replaces.
+If you want the ultimate in SUV performance, Land Rover says both of the P525 and P565 V8 petrol engines will average around 19mpg but in everyday use, it's likely to be less than that.
 However, you’re unlikely to find the economy much better in other high-performance SUVs like the Mercedes GLS 63 AMG, BMW X5 M or BMW X6 M.

 The Range Rover P400e plug-in hybrid – which we've reviewed separately – combines a turbocharged 2.0-litre petrol engine and electric motor, providing an all-electric driving range of 25 miles on a full charge.
 Land Rover claims CO2 emissions of 77g/km and an average fuel consumption figure of up to 82.3mpg.
 The P400e brings significant Benefit-in-Kind (BiK) reductions for business users, being the only Range Rover not in the highest band.
 Unfortunately, though, its emissions mean it just misses the 75g/km cut-off for free travel into the London Congestion Charge zone.